rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

 ## Moving `/root` onto an external hard disk drive, not encrypted, with additional encrypted DATA partition

+**NOTE THAT RECENT RASPBERRY PIS CAN BOOT DIRECTLY FROM A USB MASS STORAGE DEVICE, WITH NO SD INSERTED**: [tutorial here](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md).

 *Right after this section you will find another one about how to do a similar operation using an encrypted hard disk.*

 As root,